vertexproject/synapse/docs/synapse/devguides/stormservices.rst

 Connecting a service
 --------------------

-For instructions on configuring and starting a Cell service see :ref:`devops_cell_config`.
+For instructions on configuring and starting a Cell service see :ref:`devops-cell-config`.

 Before connecting a service to a Cortex it is best practice to add a new user to the service Cell (see :ref:`initial-roles`).